 Feb 10th, 2018 - May 20th

-Rafaël Rozendaal is a visual artist who uses the internet as his canvas.
-Widely known for his application of modern technology, to date he has created 110* programmed animations that can be fun, colorful, beautiful, and even contemplative at times.
-He puts these animations on his websites, which attract more than 50 million visits every year.
+Rafaël Rozendaal is a visual artist who uses the internet as his canvas and is widely known for his application of modern technology.
 At a time when the internet connects the entire world, his artwork is available to access at any time.
-GENEROSITY, the title of this exhibition, is a play on words that expresses the essence of Rozendaal’s work, which is made freely available to everyone everywhere.
+“GENEROSITY,” the title of this exhibition, expresses the essence of the artist’s work, which he makes freely available to everyone everywhere.
 The exhibition was Rozendaal’s first solo exhibition at a public art institution and represented the rich variety of his work through large-scale animations, tapestries, and interactive programs.

 9:00-17:00 (admission until 30 minutes before closing)